 Elizabeth Boone (Ph.D., University of Texas at Austin, 1977) is a specialist in the Precolumbian and early colonial art of Latin America, with an emphasis on Mexico.
-Formerly Director of Pre-Columbian Studies at Dumbarton Oaks, she has taught art history at Tulane since 1995.
+Formerly Director of Pre-Columbian Studies at Dumbarton Oaks (1980-95), she has taught art history at Tulane since 1995.
 In 2006-8 she was the Andrew W. Mellon Professor at the Center for Advanced Study in the Visual Arts at the National Gallery of Art.
 She is a Fellow of the American Academy of Arts and Sciences and a Corresponding Member of the Academia Mexicana de la Historia.
+She has been awarded Mexico’s Order of the Aztec Eagle (1990), the College Art Association’s Distinguished Scholar for 2019, and a Lifetime Achievement Award from the American Society for Ethnohistory (2019).
 Her research interests range from the history of collecting to systems of writing and notation; they are grounded geographically in Aztec Mexico but extend temporally for at least a century after the Spanish invasion.

-Her overriding interest is in the way knowledge is recorded graphically: how, for example, stories about the past can be told pictorially and how religious and mantic concepts can be expressed solely through images.
+Her overriding interest is in the way knowledge is recorded graphically: how, for example, stories about the past can be told pictorially, how religious and mantic concepts can be expressed solely through images, and how images retained their documentary authority after the Spanish conquest.
 She is interested also in understanding the circumstances in which visual thinking and pictorial expression prove to be more effective than logo-syllabic scripts.

 Jennifer Saracino, joint Art History and Latin American Studies program, Tulane, PhD 2018, “Shifting Landscape: Depictions of Cultural Disruption and Continuity in the Mapa Uppsala of Mexico-Tenochtitlan”